masalinas/virtualbox-tutorial/README.md

 # Convert Between Fixed and Dynamic Disks
 If we want to resize our virtualbox we must to set our disk like dynamic, so if our disk its in a fix mode we could convert it.

-- Exexute this command to create a clone version of our old disk but in dynamic mode
+- Execute this command to create a clone version of our old disk but in dynamic mode

 ```shell
 VBoxManage.exe clonemedium disk "C:\path\to\source.vdi" "C:\path\to\destination.vdi" –variant Standard
 ```

-- Now we must detach out old disk ans attache the new on from virtualbox.
+- Now we must detach our old disk and attach the new one from VirtualBox.

 ![Attach VirtualBox disk](captures/attach_disk_vb.png "Attach VirtualBox disk")

 # Resize a Dynamic Disk

-One prerequisite to resize any disk in VirtualBox it's that it must be in dynamic mode.
+One prerequisite to resize any disk in VirtualBox is that it must be in dynamic mode.

 -Now from v5 of Virtualbox exist a tool called Virtual Media Manager to resize the disk in a visual mode